¿Qué Pasa, USA?

 ¿Qué Pasa, USA?
-(What's Happening, USA?) is America's first bilingual situation comedy, and the first sitcom to be produced for PBS.
+(What's Happening, USA?) is an American situation comedy.
+It was the first US sitcom to be bilingual, and the first to be produced for PBS.
 It was produced and taped from 1977 to 1980 in front of a live studio audience at PBS member station WPBT in Miami, Florida and aired on PBS member stations nationwide.

 The program explored the trials and tribulations faced by the Peñas, a Cuban-American family living in Miami's Little Havana neighborhood, as they struggled to cope with a new country and a new language.
 The series is praised as being very true-to-life and accurately, if humorously, portraying the life and culture of Miami's Cuban-American population.
 Today, the show is cherished by many Miamians as a true, albeit humorous, representation of life and culture in Miami.

 Synopsis

 The series focused on the identity crisis of the members of the family as they were pulled in one direction by their elders—who wanted to maintain Cuban values and traditions—and pulled in other directions by the pressures of living in a predominantly Anglo-American society.
 This caused many misadventures for the entire Peña family as they get pulled in all directions in their attempt to preserve their heritage.